vehicle-management/vehicle-management-system/README.md

 - [Shreyas Prakash](https://github.com/shreyas115).
 - [Vishak Nair](https://github.com/Vishak27).

+# Repository Structure & Workflow

+## Available Notebooks

+1. Data Preprocessing Notebooks `car_dekho_data.ipynb`: Preprocessing for CarDekho vehicle dataset.
+`car_rental_data_preprocessing.ipynb`: Cleaning and preparation of rental data.
+`car_sales_data_preprocessing.ipynb`: Preprocessing car sales data for analysis.
+`enterprise_station_preprocessing.ipynb`: Preprocessing store location data for rental trends.
+`used_cars_data.ipynb`: Processing data related to used cars and pricing trends.
+`vehicles_data.ipynb`: General preprocessing for vehicle-related datasets.

+2. Data Analysis Notebooks
+`DataAnalysisProj.ipynb`: Visual and statistical analysis of vehicle pricing, rentals, and sales.
+`DataAnalysisProjSQL.ipynb`: SQL-based analysis for querying insights directly from the database.

+3. Machine Learning Notebooks
+`modelCarSales.ipynb`: Predicting car sales prices using machine learning techniques.
+`modelVehicles.ipynb`: Predicting vehicle pricing and trends using regression models.

+4. Application Interafce
+`project_interface.py`

+## Workflow
+1. Start with the preprocessing notebooks to clean and prepare the data for analysis and modeling.
+Run Data Analysis Notebooks:
+2. Use the analysis notebooks to generate insights and visualizations from the preprocessed data.
+3. Execute the machine learning notebooks to train models and make predictions based on the data.

 # More information

 Click on the links below to learn how to best use this repository.